Unified.to

 A correct ingestion strategy pulls these objects independently and models their relationships explicitly.

-Step 1: Ingest Candidates
+Step 1: Ingest candidates

 GET /ats/{connection_id}/candidate